Luri tribal insurgency in Pahlavi Iran: Luristan campaign

 In October 1925, Reza Shah declared the end of the Qajar dynasty, which had a long conflict with the Lurs, and announced the beginning of the Pahlavi dynasty on December 13, 1925.
 His goals were to establish a modern centralized and unified nation state.
 In Luristan, the urbanists of Khorramabad, including landlords and merchants, had actually supported Reza Shah as the absence of the state had resulted in tribal supremacy and the urbanists lost political power, while the tribal leaders were skeptical of state power as it meant the end of tribal autonomy.
 The coronation of Reza Shah in 1925 sparked many simultaneous tribal revolts across Iran, many of which were Luri revolts.

-The last major engagement in Luristan was in 1926 between the tribes of Tarhan and the Iranian army, and the only reason the tribes of Tarhan were defeated was due to the tribes of Bala Gariva refusing to support them.
-The Iranian government used tribes against one another, and in one instance, when the Beyranvand tribe killed 101 Iranian soldiers in 1927, the Iranian government convinced their rival Selseleh tribe to bring them to justice, which they did, although the Selseleh were nevertheless attacked by the Iranian government as a message to all the Lur tribes.
-The Lur tribes were officially defeated in 1928 and stopped fighting.
-The Iranian government built the road between Luristan and Khuzestan.
-Some Beyranvand continued to fight.